Chiangism: Anti-communism and fascist influences

-A official shooting performance under Chiang's rule including shooting a caricature of Chinese Communist leader Mao Zedong and Chinese capitalists.
+A official shooting performance under Chiang's rule including shooting a caricature of Chinese Communist leader Mao Zedong, as well as Chinese capitalists.

 The Blue Shirts Society, also known under a variety of other names, has been described as one of the most relevant fascistic or ultranationalist groups in China at the time.
 It began as a secret society in the KMT military before being reformed within the party.
 By the 1930s, it had influence upon China's economy and society.
 Historian Jeffrey Crean notes, however, that the Blue Shirts impacted only elite politics, not the vast majority of China's population.
 The Blue Shirts held contempt for liberal democracy and stressed the political usefulness of violence.
 They were influenced by KMT contact with Nazi advisors and inspired by the German Brownshirts and the Italian Blackshirts.
 Unlike those organizations, however, the Blue Shirts were composed of political elites, not the popular masses.
 The later New Life Movement drew inspirations from the society, although some historians are reluctant to define them as fascist.

 Close Sino-German ties also promoted cooperation between Nazi Germany and the Nationalist government.
 The Kuomintang sought to build a one-party ideological state in China, called Dang Guo, to solidify its rule and ideological supremacy.

-Chiang Kai-shek started the New Life Movement under Confucian ideals.
+Chiang started the New Life Movement under Confucian ideals.
 It was a government-led civic campaign in the 1930s Republic of China to promote cultural reform and Neo-Confucian social morality and to ultimately unite China under a centralized ideology following the emergence of ideological challenges to the status quo.
 The movement itself was modeled on Confucianism, mixed with Christianity, nationalism, and authoritarianism that have some similarities to fascism, and thus, it rejected individualism and liberalism.
 The Kuomintang launched the initiative on 19 February 1934 as part of an anti-communist campaign and soon enlarged the campaign to target all of China.
 Some historians regard this movement as imitating Nazism and regard this movement as being a neo-nationalistic movement used to elevate Chiang's control of everyday lives.
 Frederic Wakeman suggested that the New Life Movement was "Confucian fascism".
 In a 1935 speech, Chiang stated that "fascism is what China now most needs" and described fascism as the stimulant for a declining society.
 Mao once derogatorily compared Chiang to Adolf Hitler, referring to him as the "Führer of China".